sophiejguo/efficientvit-medical/README.md

 ## Metrics

-The project focuses on both segmentation quality and efficiency.
+This project focuses on both segmentation quality and efficiency.

 Primary metrics: